-We were just reflecting on a great day over a cold beer, when one of the employees came running in to tell us they had seen an orangutan, just outside the lodge.
+We were reflecting on a great day over a cold beer.
+Then one of the employees came running in to tell us they had seen an orangutan, just outside the lodge.
 Everyone left, we grabbed our flip-flops on the way & ran through puddles to the area indicated.

-For our efforts, we were treated to the sight of a mother orangutan making a nest for the night, high in a tree, with her very young baby attached.
+For our efforts, we were treated to the sight of a mother orangutan making a nest for the night.
+She was high in a tree, with her very young baby attached.
 This was our closest encounter yet & beautiful to watch as the 2 interacted above us while they got themselves settled for the night.

-It was an amazing end to our time in the rainforest & interesting to reflect that despite all the fuss about leech socks & long walks to see wildlife, we still didn’t have issues with leeches despite standing for 30minutes in the mud & running through puddles in our flip flops to see the orangutans!
-In addition, the other best sighting from the rainforest was a tarsier we saw on a night hike, again just outside the lodge door!
+It was an amazing end to our time in the rainforest.
+We reflected that we still didn’t have issues with leeches.
+Amazing when you think we stood for 30 minutes in mud & ran through puddles in our flip flops!
+In addition, the other best sighting from the rainforest was a tarsier we saw on a night hike.
+Once again it was just outside the lodge door!

 Danum Valley is not a cheap option to stay but if you’re going to splash out on one part of your accommodation I would recommend it – not necessarily for the wildlife but for the experience, the beautiful location & the outdoor bath on the veranda overlooking the rainforest!

 It is possible to volunteer with the orangutans at Sepilok & other centres across Borneo which I intend to do in the future.
-The Great Projects offers to volunteer in other centres & watch this space for my experiences with them on an upcoming trip to Namibia
+You can also read all about my experience volunteering in Namibia.

 Our trip to Borneo was tailor-made and put together for us by Naturalis.
 It included private transfers between destinations for the most part but ran like clockwork.
 We were booking at short notice so we were pleased to pay more on this occasion to maximise our time in Borneo & cover everything on our wish list.
 Our contact also came highly recommended by a friend.
 I plan to share more details from my travels in Borneo so please keep your eyes peeled!